chipsalliance/caliptra-sw/rom/dev/README.md

 #### Downloading firmware image from mailbox

 There are two modes in which the ROM executes: PASSIVE mode or ACTIVE mode.
-Following is the sequence of the steps that are performed to download the parts of firmware image from mailbox in PASSIVE mode.
+Following is the sequence of the steps that are performed to download parts of firmware image from mailbox in PASSIVE mode.

 - ROM asserts READY_FOR_FIRMWARE signal.
 - Poll for the execute bit to be set.
 This bit is set as the last step to transfer the control of the command to the Caliptra ROM.